Partial application

-In computer science, partial application (or partial function application) refers to the process of fixing a number of arguments to a function, producing another function of smaller arity.
+In computer science, partial application (or partial function application) refers to the process of fixing a number of arguments of a function, producing another function of smaller arity.
 Given a function $f \colon (X \times Y \times Z) \to N$, we might fix (or 'bind') the first argument, producing a function of type $\text{partial}(f) \colon (Y \times Z) \to N$.
 Evaluation of this function might be represented as $f_\text{partial}(2, 3)$.
 Note that the result of partial function application in this case is a function that takes two arguments.
 Partial application is sometimes incorrectly called currying, which is a related, but distinct concept.

 Motivation

 Intuitively, partial function application says "if you fix the first arguments of the function, you get a function of the remaining arguments".
 For example, if function div(x,y) = x/y, then div with the parameter x fixed at 1 is another function: div1(y) = div(1,y) = 1/y.
 This is the same as the function inv that returns the multiplicative inverse of its argument, defined by inv(y) = 1/y.

 The practical motivation for partial application is that very often the functions obtained by supplying some but not all of the arguments to a function are useful; for example, many languages have a function or operator similar to plus_one.
 Partial application makes it easy to define these functions, for example by creating a function that represents the addition operator with 1 bound as its first argument.